renderbus/docs_sdk_en/render/how to user API interface en.md

                    platform=user_info['platform'])
 ```

+[]:  in v2.4.0

+[]:  New Interface

 **Warning：**

 > 1. the following interface calls will be made directly using the API of the above instance;
 > 2. In the rayvision_api, the interface actually returns the user only the value of the "data" parameter ;

 ## Obtain the platform list